 Photographs and Graphic Works in the National Archives at College Park, MD

-The estimated 14 million analog and one million born-digital photographs and graphic images in the Still Picture holdings at the National Archives at College Park, attract a wide variety of researchers: documentary filmmakers, print and electronic publishers, media representatives, military veterans, museum curators, social and cultural historians, and the general public.
+The estimated 14 million analog and 2.2 million digital photographs and graphic images in the Still Picture holdings at the National Archives at College Park, attract a wide variety of researchers: documentary filmmakers, print and electronic publishers, media representatives, military veterans, museum curators, social and cultural historians, and the general public.

 On-site researchers may examine the images and related finding aids in the Still Picture Research Room at College Park, Maryland.
 Consult the Still Picture staff in advance about the availability of records, and about restrictions involving the use of NARA-provided copying equipment -- copy stands, and black-and-white and color electrostatic copiers -- and the use of researchers' own equipment.

 - Read more about Research at College Park

 - For directions, see the National Archives at College Park page.

 For further information about the photographs and graphic works held in the Still Picture unit at College Park, contact: